NibiruChain/nibiru-wasm/Cookbook.md

 # Contracts Cookbook

-This files describes the different message that can be sent as query or transaction to the contracts of this repository with a description of the expected behavior.
+This file describes the different messages that can be sent as queries or transactions to the contracts of this repository with a description of the expected behavior.

 ## 1. Core cw3 flex multisig